 4. Use Electronic Log Data to Get Ahead of Issues

 Data from electronic logs can help uncover issues once hidden in piles of paper logs.
-For example, the visibility afforded by data gives you an opportunity to head off CSA violations before they happen, Walters said.
+For example, the visibility afforded by data gives you an opportunity to head off CSA score violations before they happen, Walters said.

 It can also set you on a path to finding new ways to improve your operations, Johnson said.